-- (a) The foreign contractor engaged for the rehabilitation of national roads had filed an arbitration case and claimed Rs.
-593.43 million due to a dispute on settling of final claims and price escalations.
-In this regard, the Project had spent a sum of Rs.
-3.28 million as at 31 December 2015, out of the contribution received from Government of Sri Lanka for arbitration proceedings. - (b) As mentioned in my report for the previous year, income tax amounting to Rs.9.22 million had been paid by the contractor on profits earned from Project activities had been reimbursed by the Project.
+- (a) According to the direction made on 25 August 2016 by the Tribunal, a sum of Rs.
+336.62 million is required to be paid by the Project within 100 days from the date of the direction with interest on payments with delays at a prevailing rate.
+However, the Project had not taken action up to 31 December 2016 to settle the dues. - (b) As mentioned in my report for the previous year, income tax amounting to Rs.
+9.22 million paid by the contractor on profits earned from Project activities had been reimbursed by the Project.
 Further, the Pay As You Earn tax amounting to Rs.
-16.55 million on remuneration of the Consultant as at 31 December 2014 had not been recovered by the Project.
-However, no action had been taken by the Project to recover such expenses made not in legitimate manner.
+16.55 million had also been paid in 2014 on remuneration of the Consultant.
+However, no action had been taken by the Project even as at 31 December 2016 to recover such expenses which were made in an illegitimate manner.